CloudFamily/CloudFamily/content/_index.en.md

 * Need help getting started with creating a blog?
 * Got a project you'd like help with or to share with the community?
-* Maybe you'd like to record a video and don't know where to start
+* Maybe you'd like to record a video and don't know where to start - we can help.

 {{% notice note %}}